 Email Gateway Defense provides capabilities to require TLS connections to and from certain domains, or in certain cases, ALL communication.
 Connections that require TLS, and fail to do so, will be rejected.

 For more information on how to configure these policies, see Configuring Secure Message Transmission.

 Use the Outbound Settings > Content Policies page to create policies for encryption of outbound message in one or both sections:

-- Message Content Filters – Select the Encrypt action for outbound email based on characteristics of the message's subject, header or body.
+- Message Content Filters – Select the Encrypt action for outbound email based on characteristics of the message's subject, header, body, attachments, sender, or recipient.
 You can specify simple words or phrases, or use Regular Expressions.
 Content filtering is case sensitive.
 Select Do not encrypt to exempt messages, based on the content, from the outbound encryption policy.

-- Predefined Filters – Select the Encrypt action for outbound email messages that contain matches to pre-made patterns in the subject line, message body or attachment.
+- Predefined Filters – Select the Encrypt action for outbound email messages that contain matches to pre-made patterns in the subject line, headers, message body, or attachment.
 Use the following pre-defined data leakage patterns (specific to U.S.) to meet HIPAA and other email security regulations:

-- Credit Cards – Messages sent through the Barracuda Email Security Service containing recognizable Master Card, Visa, American Express, Diners Club or Discover card numbers will be subject to the action you choose.
+- Credit Cards – Messages sent through Email Gateway Defense containing recognizable Master Card, Visa, American Express, Diners Club or Discover card numbers will be subject to the action you choose.

 - Social Security – Messages sent with valid social security numbers will be subject to the action you choose.
 U.S. Social Security Numbers (SSN) must be entered in the format nnn-nn-nnnn or nnn nn nnnn .